wp-plugins/relative-metrics/readme.txt

 1. An example of the monthly report showing user statistics.

-2. Countries and cities your users are coming from.
+2. Countries and cities where users are coming from.

 3. Most popular webpages.